 If your teen has shown interest in playing a sport or has a passion for a certain game, act on it.
 Sports are a great way for them to build a healthy community and interact with others who share similar interests.
 And clearly, sports are a form of exercise.
 So it’s a win-win.

 Asheville Academy can help

 Asheville Academy is a therapeutic boarding school for girls ages 10-14 who struggle with learning, behavioral, and emotional diagnoses.
 This program is social/emotional, and academically focused in order to empower girls to move forward and transition smoothly back into the home and school life.
-Students gain a greater sense of confidence, ability to manage emotions, and communicate effectively.
+Students gain a greater sense of confidence, and ability to manage emotions and communicate effectively.